 Status of Food Inspector review for specialized work getting a separate Food Processing Specialist title at a higher grade.

 Management Response: Mark Lansing informed us that the grievances filed regarding this matter had just been decided in favor of the State.
 Regardless of that outcome, the department continues to review the possibility of creating a Food Processing Specialist title.
 The proposed grade for the title has not been determined at this point in the process.
-The process is in it’s early stage.
+The process is in its early stage.

 PEF Response: We stand ready to assist in any phase of the creation of this new position which would carry a higher grade than the current grade 18 Food Inspector position.